gallochris/cbb-docs/hugo_source/content/team-stats/03-team-defense.md

 `Blk% = Blocked shots / Opp.
 2PA * 100`

-Syracuse ranked 3rd in the country blocking 17.4% of its opponents' 2-point shot attempts.
+Duke ranked 3rd in the country blocking 16.4% of its opponents' 2-point shot attempts.

-The Orange blocked 197 of its opponents' 1136 2-point shot attempts.
+The Blue Devils blocked 257 of its opponents' 1571 shot attempts.

-`Blk = 197 / 1136 * 100 = 17.4%`
+`Blk = 257 / 1571 * 100 = 16.4%`

-This make sense, as Syracuse limited its opponents to shoot 45.1% for inside the 3-point line.

-South Dakota State blocked only 5.6% of its opponents' shots in 2017-2018.
-This clip ranked 334th in the country.
+Northeastern blocked only 6.0% of its opponents' shots in 2018-2019.
+This clip ranked 322nd in the country.

 ### Stl%